More Art from the College of New Rochelle

 Gabriela continued to speak about other buildings.
 I begin to take fewer notes and more pictures.

 We went to visit the chapel.
-It is kept the way it was pretty much with a dirt floor and old benches.
-Of course no one worship in there.
+It is kept the same way it was years ago.
+The floor is still made of dirt and the benches were very old.
+Of course no one worship there now.
 It is kept by the grandson of the lady who used to take care of it in the beginning.
 I can’t remember his name.
-The church is a testament of the blacks struggle.
-It is the only building the state allowed them have around 1862, their own place of worship.
+The church is a testament to the struggle of Afro-Argentines.
+It is the only building the state allowed them have around 1862, their only place of worship.
 Currently, it is the only building they still have as a testimony of their history.

 Tina asked Dr. Anderson if they used the church as a form of organizing the way the black church did and still does in America and Dr. Anderson said something that made it all come together even more, they had no need to organize and they did not really feel the need to organize.

 16 June 2014 –Tuesday

 When they went to eat lunch, I got permission from Dr. Anderson to wait outside the restaurant.
 I was glad because this separated me from my classmates who were still upset at each other.
 While they were eating I made friends in the near by boat house with a lady named Gaby and her coworker, Albarguen.
 There was also another older man there.
 He was funny.
 He refused to say much in English but wrote the translation in my book.
 They taught me a math card game called Broom.
 To be honest, I still don’t know how to play it… but thank God for Google!
 I promised I would keep in contact with them.
 We all exchanged information.

 When we got back home, I was tired but we didn’t rest much.
 We went to eat and eating in Argentina is very different from eating in America.